mauricehuguenin/enso_diabatic_fluxes/README.md

 - the [m_map](https://www.eoas.ubc.ca/~rich/map.html) package to visualize spatial maps.
 Pawlowicz, R., 2019.
 "M_Map: A mapping package for MATLAB", version 1.4k, [Computer software], available online at www.eoas.ubc.ca/~rich/map.html.

-- the [TEOS-10](http://www.teos-10.org/publications.htm) package which contains several oceanographic functions, i.e. the conversion from potential to conservative temperature.
+- the [TEOS-10](http://www.teos-10.org/publications.htm) package which contains oceanographic functions for Matlab, e.g. the conversion from potential to conservative temperature.
+Calculations using conservative temperature are virtually identical to those using potential temperature.
 IOC,  SCOR  and  IAPSO,  2010: The  international  thermodynamic  equation  of  seawater –  2010:  Calculation  and use of thermodynamic properties.
 Intergovernmental Oceanographic Commission, Manuals and Guides No. 56, UNESCO (English), 196 pp.

 # List of Figures and their Analysis Scripts